joshholmes/registry/README.md

 ## Getting Started

 There is a free hosted Nitrogen service running in the cloud if you'd like to get started quickly with building a device.
 Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and get started.
+You can also use a

 To get started with a Nitrogen service locally:

 1. Clone or fork this repo: `https://github.com/nitrogenjs/service`
 2. Fetch and install its node.js dependencies: `npm install`
-3. Install mongodb locally (if necessary).
+3. Install mongodb locally.
 4. Edit `config.js` to change defaults as necessary.
-5. If you use of Nitrogen requires storing blob-like objects, create a Windows Azure account with a storage account and set the environmental variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_KEY to your credentials in config.js.
-6. `node server.js`
+5. `node server.js`

 ## Running tests